jondavid-black/food/docs/_posts/2020-12-26-blue_cheese_cole_slaw.md

 hidden: false
 ---

 We got this recipe from some of our friends when we lived in Colorado Springs.
-It’s a really nice and flavorful alternative slaw when having a barbecue.
+It's a really nice and flavorful alternative slaw when having a barbecue.
 This goes great with pulled pork, ribs, or smoked pork tenderloin.
-Unfortunately this dish doesn’t have a long shelf life so don’t plan on more than a day of leftovers.
+Unfortunately this dish doesn't have a long shelf life so don't plan on more than a day of leftovers.
 This is enough to serve 6 people.

 ## Ingredients
-- ½ cup blue cheese, crumbled
+- 1/2 cup blue cheese, crumbled
-- ½ cup buttermilk
+- 1/2 cup buttermilk
 - 3 tablespoons apple cider vinegar
 - 2 tablespoons sugar
 - 12 cups shredded green cabbage (about 1 large head)